Tej-55/kat-sqAmp-calculation/README.md

 # Titans for Squared Amplitude Calculation

-This repository implements and evaluates the Memory As Context (MAC) Transformer architecture from Google's [Titans: Learning to Memorize at Test Time](https://arxiv.org/pdf/2501.00663) paper for calculating squared amplitudes in particle physics.
-The project compares the performance of a standard T5 transformer model against the more advanced Titans architecture on this specialized task.
+This repository implements and evaluates the Kolmogorov-Arnold Transformer for calculating squared amplitudes in particle physics.
+The project compares the performance of a standard T5 transformer model against the more advanced KAT architecture on this specialized task.

 ## Project Overview